OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 ```
 Available force modes are:

-* `force_mode='DDD_FFT_MODEL'`: DDD-FFT model where forces are computed by summing (i) external PK forces, (ii) core forces, (iii) short-range elastic interactions computed with the non-singular model, and (iv) long-range forces computed using FFT.
+* `force_mode='DDD_FFT_MODEL'`: DDD-FFT model where forces are computed by summing (i) external PK forces from the applied stress, (ii) core forces, (iii) short-range elastic interactions computed with the non-singular model, and (iv) long-range forces computed using FFT.
 Specific mode parameters are:
     - `Ngrid` (required): size of the FFT grid along each dimension.
     - `cell` (required): simulation cell object.
     - `Ec` (optional): core energy factor in Pa.
 If not provided or negative, it defaults to the standard value Ec=mu/4/pi*ln(a/0.1).